 Round 3 Pitch Decks are due a week before the pitching date

-Finalist students pitch their proposed innovative solutions (in-person or virtually) at the Fowler Global Social Innovation Challenge Final in San Diego, California, USA.
+Finalist students pitch their proposed innovative solutions (in-person, provided it is safe to gather in-person, or virtually) at the Fowler Global Social Innovation Challenge Final in St. Paul, Minnesota, USA.

 UNIVERSITY / COLLEGE REGISTRATON

 JULY 1st, 2020 - NOVEMBER 30th, 2020

 Participating universities/colleges register their participation by November 30, and pay the registration fee by December 15, 2020.

 The Fowler GSIC is an opportunity for students to turn their ideas for sustainable social or environmental impact into reality via resources, mentorship, and a chance to secure seed funding.

 Participants are asked to select a social or environmental issue of their choice, and work through the following stages: